-- Energy and climate change policies, with a special focus on the Commission's new Green Deal for Europe, the implementation of the EU Emission Trading Scheme and the proposal for A Regulatory Framework for CO2-lean Steel Produced in Europe; - Trade policies and their (more effective) implementation, including trade defence instruments (including anti-dumping methodology), EU steel safeguards, foreign direct investment, state aid, and overall trade practices, such as protectionism, in non- EU countries, WTO reform, global steel over-capacity and public procurement; - The evolution of the EU steel market and latest developments, focusing on new technology and skills needs. - Research, in particular Clean Steel Partnerships, Important Projects of Common European Interest (IPCEIs) and Horizon Europe;
+- Energy and climate change policies, with a special focus on the Commission's new Green Deal for Europe and the Fit For 55 Package. - Trade policies and their (more effective) implementation, including trade defence instruments (including anti-dumping methodology), EU steel safeguards, foreign direct investment, state aid, and overall trade practices, such as protectionism, in non- EU countries, WTO reform, global steel over-capacity and public procurement; - The evolution of the EU steel market and latest developments, focusing on new technology and skills needs; - Research, in particular Clean Steel Partnerships, Important Projects of Common European Interest (IPCEIs) and Horizon Europe.